How much pre-training is enough to discover a good subnetwork?: Introduction

 \section{Introduction}

-The proposal of the Lottery Ticket Hypothesis (LTH) \citep{lth} has led to significant interest in using pruning techniques to discover small (sometimes sparse) models that perform well.
-LTH has been empirically validated and is even applicable in large-scale settings \citep{pretrn_lth, stable_lth, state_of_sparsity, rethink_pruning, one_ticket_wins, deconstructing_lth, to_prune_or_not}, revealing that high-performing subnetworks can be obtained by pruning dense, pre-trained models and fine-tuning the pruned weights to convergence (i.e., either from their initial values or some later point) \citep{lth_bert, objdet_lth, finetune_rewind}.
+Neural network pruning refers to the process of dropping weights in a large neural network without significant degradation of the model's performance, and has been widely applied to model compression \cite{anwar2015structured,liang2021pruning, computers12030060, blalock2020state}.
+Neural network pruning usually involves three steps: $i)$ \textit{pre-training}, where a large, randomly initialized neural network is trained on a specific dataset to reach a certain test accuracy; $ii)$ \textit{pruning}, where a subset of the neural network weights are dropped; and $iii)$ \textit{re-training}, where the pruned neural network is trained again to maintain the desired accuracy.
+While some methods perform only a subset of these steps, most of the existing algorithm includes at least the pre-training and the pruning phase.

-Neural network pruning tends to follow a three step process, including pre-training, pruning, and re-training, where pre-training is the most costly step \citep{lth, early_bird}.
-To circumvent the cost of pre-training, several works explore the possibility of pruning networks directly from initialization (i.e., the ``strong lottery ticket hypothesis'') \citep{pruning_at_init, whats_hidden, gradflow_prune}, but subnetwork performance could suffer.
-Adopting a hybrid approach, good subnetworks can also be obtained from models with minimal pre-training \citep{early_bert, early_bird} (i.e., ``early-bird'' tickets), providing hope that high-performing pruned models can be discovered without incurring the full training cost of the dense model.
+The above three-step procedure mostly originates from the prominent line of work of the Lottery Ticket Hypothesis \cite{lth, pretrn_lth, stable_lth, state_of_sparsity, rethink_pruning, one_ticket_wins, deconstructing_lth, to_prune_or_not} (or LTH): i.e., the idea that a pre-trained model contains ``lottery tickets'' (i.e., smaller subnetworks) such that if we select those ``tickets'' cleverly, those submodels do not lose much in accuracy while reducing significantly the size of the model.
+To circumvent the cost of pre-training, several works explore the possibility of pruning networks directly from initialization (i.e., the ``strong lottery ticket hypothesis'') \citep{pruning_at_init, whats_hidden, pensia2021optimal, xiong2022strong}, but subnetwork performance could suffer.
+Adopting a hybrid approach, good subnetworks can also be obtained from models with minimal pre-training \citep{early_bert, early_bird} (i.e., ``early-bird'' tickets): i.e., the pre-training step, though indispensable, needs to be executed for only a small extent before the pruning step can find a small model that performs well (namely the winning ticket).
+This line of work further promoted the application of pruning algorithms to large neural networks.
+However, despite its strong support from empirical observation, to the best of our knowledge, the relationship between pre-training and pruning has never been examined from a theoretical perspective.

-Empirical analysis of pruning techniques has inspired associated theoretical developments.
-Several works have derived bounds for the performance and size of subnetworks discovered in randomly-initialized networks \citep{pruning_is_all_you_need, log_pruning_is_all_you_need, subset_lth}.
-Other theoretical works analyze pruning via greedy forward selection \citep{provable_subnetworks, log_pruning}.
-In addition to enabling analysis with respect to subnetwork size, pruning via greedy forward selection was shown to work well in practice for large-scale architectures and datasets.
-Although some findings from these works apply to randomly-initialized networks given proper assumptions \citep{provable_subnetworks, pruning_is_all_you_need, log_pruning_is_all_you_need, subset_lth}, \emph{no work yet analyzes how different levels of pre-training impact the performance of pruned networks from a theoretical perspective.}